btxTruong/linux-treegen/README.md

 # linux-treegen
-linux-treegen is a lightweight JavaScript library for generating folder-like tree structures, inspired by the Linux tree command.
+linux-treegen is a lightweight Typescript library for generating folder-like tree structures, inspired by the Linux tree command.

 ## Features
 - Dynamically generate tree structures for nested JSON objects.